jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_duration_w_hours_and_minutes
 ========================================================

-So far the ``duration`` :ref:`function<functions>` only returns the duration when given sleep and wake time hours without taking minutes into account.
-For it to meet the requirements, it has to accept timestamps with hours and minutes
+The ``duration`` :ref:`function<functions>` has only been tested with timestamps that contain random hours and ``00`` as the minutes.
+For it to meet the requirements, it has to accept timestamps with random hours and random minutes.

 .. _test_duration_w_hours_and_minutes_red: